-Let's be honest: The main reason most people do ab workouts is vanity — a flat stomach with visible ab muscles is generally regarded as a peak of physical fitness.
-But there are reasons other than looks to get yourself into an ab workout routine.
-Core strength and stability is important.
-According to a 2019 study published in PLoS One, strengthening your core may improve athletic performance.
-Plus, the best ab exercises work more than just your abs — ab workouts are great supplements to your regular fitness schedule and don't require much time, space, or equipment.
+Most people do ab workouts to achieve a flat stomach with defined ab muscles, but there are reasons other than showing off a six-pack to get yourself into an ab workout routine.
+Core strength and stability are important to overall fitness.
+According to a 2019 study published in PLoS One (opens in new tab), strengthening your core may improve athletic performance.
+The best ab workouts target more than just your abs and are great supplements to your regular fitness schedule.
+As a bonus, they don't require much time, space, or equipment.

 - Best yoga mats for home workouts